zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 ### Task 2: Add project environment variables

-Functions use environment variables to retrieve configuration settings.
-To test your functions locally, you must add these settings as user environment variables on your development machine or to the project settings.
+Functions can use environment variables to retrieve configuration settings.
+To test your functions locally using environment variables, you must add these settings as user environment variables on your development machine or to the project settings.

 In this task, you create some environment variables on your LabVM, which allows for debugging your Function App locally on the LabVM.